sosuisen/jukdoc-ee/README.md

 ## Run

-When you run the application, a chat app using sample data will start.
+When you run the application, a chat app using sample data will launch.

-First, set your OpenAI API key as an environment variable named OPENAI_API_KEY.
+First, set your OpenAI API key as an environment variable named `OPENAI_API_KEY`.

-For Windows, remember to restart the terminal to apply the environment variables.
+For Windows, restart the terminal to apply the environment variables.

 ### Running in Production Mode